tanzila-abedin/capstone-movie-mania/README.md

 # REACT AND REDUX CAPSTONE : Movie Mania

-I have built this React & Redux Capstone based on  a catalogue of statistics.
-Its a web app to fetch data from IMDB api to display list of popular movies and single page details about each of those movies.
-I have implemented  a search filter for the web app aswell.
+I have built this React & Redux Capstone based on a catalog of statistics.
+It's a web app to fetch data from IMDB API to display a list of popular movies and single page details about each of those movies.
+I have implemented a search filter for the web app as well.

 Click here to view live[ Movie  Mania](https://tanzila-movie-mania.herokuapp.com/).